Rules

 Audax Ireland calendar events are run in accordance with the rules of the Brevets Randonneurs Mondiaux (BRM) as laid down by Audax Club Parisien.
 You can find the full rules on ACP’s website – this is a brief summary of the key points.

 1. Events are open to any cyclist, provided they are covered by liability insurance.
 Riders below the age of 18 must have parental consent.
+In Ireland, riders must have an Annual or One-Event Licence from Cycling Ireland.

 2. During an event, each rider is considered to be on a private excursion and must obey all traffic regulations.